 Abstract: Under Construction: A Roadmap to Participation, Equity and Inclusion in L2DL

 Under Construction: A Roadmap to Participation, Equity and Inclusion in L2DL

 The road to greater participation, equity, and inclusion is rarely straightforward or smooth.
 This presentation aims to highlight recent gains made in teaching, learning, and researching second language digital literacies.
 Based on the L2DL virtual presentations this year and the current research in the field, the presentation further illustrates the importance of participation, intercultural competence, communities, and corpus-building.
 Next, it explores how challenges like representation and access have been (or remain to be) addressed in second language digital teaching, learning, and research.
 Finally, the presentation illuminates how the presenters’ research on critical digital literacy and digital activism contributes to greater participation, equity, and inclusion.

 This event is funded by a grant from the US Department of Education that supports the Center for Educational Resources in Culture, Language and Literacy (CERCLL) and organized with the Technology-Enhanced Language Learning Initiative.
-It is sponsored by the College of Humanities, College of Social and Behavioral Sciences, Second Language Acquisition and Teaching Program, and Department of English at the University of Arizona.
+It is sponsored by the College of Humanities, College of Social and Behavioral Sciences, Second Language Acquisition and Teaching Program, and other units at the University of Arizona.